-As an agent of an elite government task force called Section 9, she is dispatched across a grimy, futuristic city to fight criminals, like the mysterious hacker Kuze.
-(Forget whitewashing – the robot workforce is coming to take everyone’s jobs.)
+As an agent of an elite government task force called Section 9, she is dispatched across a grimy, futuristic city to fight criminals like the mysterious hacker Kuze.
+(Forget whitewashing ‘cos the robot workforce is coming to take everyone’s jobs.)

-There were very mature themes and concepts that were posed by the cult 1995 anime movie.
-But this 12A (or PG-13) remake
+Very mature themes and concepts were posed by the cult 1995 anime movie, but this 12A (or PG-13) remake

-really struggles doesn’t really bother with questions like: “What is it to be human in a technologically advanced society?”
+really struggles doesn’t much bother with questions like: “What is it to be human in a technologically advanced society?”

-Ghost is basically a dark, stylish actioner that doesn’t get too philosophical.
-As with director Rupert Sanders’ debut movie Snow White and the Huntsman, it is remarkable for dazzling visuals and sounds.
+Ghost is essentially a dark, stylish actioner that doesn’t get too philosophical.
+As with director Rupert Sanders’ debut movie Snow White and the Huntsman, it’s remarkable for its dazzling visuals and sounds.

-The performances do match the spectacle, with Pilou Asbæk as Major’s second in command Batou, Takeshi ‘Beat’ Kitano as the boss of Section 9, Juliette Binoche as the scientist Dr Oulet, and Michael Pitt as the villain Kuze.
+The performances match the spectacle, with Pilou Asbæk as Major’s second in command, Takeshi ‘Beat’ Kitano as their boss, Juliette Binoche as the scientist Dr Oulet, and Michael Pitt as the villain.
 Johansson, for her part, has onscreen appeal and proven action prowess.
 She might not be able to open a $100 million movie, but she can carry one.

-This isn’t a kitschy fun film, like Johansson’s 2014 sci-fi hit Lucy.
+This isn’t a kitschy fun film, like her 2014 sci-fi hit Lucy.
 It isn’t as famous a property as other recent blockbuster releases, like ‘Kong‘ or ‘Beauty and the Beast‘, and it just didn’t capture the public imagination.
-Ultimately, Ghost was probably doomed to fail.
+Ultimately, Ghost seemed doomed to fail.